Joe Friday would make a terrible fundraiser.

 A brilliant example.

-My son is reading Hemingway in school now.
+My daughter is reading Hemingway in school now.
 That reminded me of this powerful short story Hemingway wrote on a dare:

 For sale: baby shoes, never worn.